Stankendesokies/stankendesokies.github.io/README.md

 I'm doing quite good I'd say!
 The website now looks decent on phone as well as on pc, and I've added an about page :3

-I've added my own custom audio player in the most cursed way (useing <video>).
-But it works, even on my iPhone!!
+I finally finished making my custom audio player, and it looks great and everything is good!!